 For more information:

-- Applicants needing AIMS assistance or with additional questions regarding the application process may call the HR Central Application Center at 703-222-5872.
+- Applicants needing assistance or with additional questions regarding the application process may call the HR Central Application Center at 703-222-5872.

 - Applicants with questions about the selection process may call the Fairfax County Police Department Personnel Resources Division at 703-246-7560.